TheRenegadeCoder/sample-programs-website/docs/projects/insertion-sort/java/index.md

     }

 }

 ```

 {% endraw %}

-[Insertion Sort](https://sampleprograms.io/projects/insertion-sort) in [Java](https://sampleprograms.io/languages/java) was written by:
+Insertion Sort in [Java](https://sampleprograms.io/languages/java) was written by:

 - Ganesh Naik
 - Jeremy Grifski
 - Shubham Raj

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 10 2022 15:04:56.
-The solution was first committed on Oct 15 2019 00:10:22.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution